Dear U-M Student,

 - Request a medical or religious exemption or a temporary postponement (if unable to obtain a WHO or FDA-approved vaccine where you are living currently) via the Exemptions and Temporary Postponement Request form.

 - Contact the Campus COVID-19 Call Center if you need assistance submitting your information.
-The Call Center can be reached at 734-936-7000, Monday through Saturday 9 a.m. to 10 p.m. and Sunday 9 a.m. to 8 p.m.
+The Call Center can be reached at 734-936-7000, from 9 a.m. to 8 p.m. seven days a week (holidays excluded).

 Haven’t got your shot yet?
 Multiple vaccine clinics and appointments are available in a variety of campus locations.
 Check Maize and Blueprint for the latest availability.
 There is no out-of-pocket cost, and insurance is not required.
 If you are still unsure about getting vaccinated, you can talk with an adviser about the vaccine’s safety and the role of vaccination in personal and community health.